 - Cal Grant GPA verification deadline, March 2: Mail the Cal Grant GPA Verification to the California Student Aid Commission to be considered for the California State Grant (Cal Grant).
 Make sure it's postmarked by March 2.

-- If you listed UCSD on your FAFSA and you've been admitted to UCSD, your UCSD Financial Aid Estimate will be available online through MyApplication.
-Your official award will be available in late spring, after you've submitted your Statement of Intent to Register (SIR).
+- If you listed UCSD on your FAFSA or California Dream Act Application and you've been admitted to UCSD, your UCSD Financial Aid Estimate will be available online through MyApplication.
+Your Financial Aid Estimate includes Shopping Sheet information.
+Your official award will be available in the summer, after you've submitted your Statement of Intent to Register (SIR).

 - Admitted freshmen: Log onto the Financial Aid tool for notification of UCSD scholarship awards.
 If you're a recipient, you'll be notified by March 31.